nikitavoloboev/data/travel/countries/countries.md

 ## [Netherlands](http://www.wikiwand.com/en/Netherlands)
 ### [Eindhoven](http://www.wikiwand.com/en/Eindhoven)
 - The city I currently reside in and doing my CS BSc degree.
-- Not very fond of the city as there is really nothing going on in the city or at least nothing that is of interest to me.
+- Not very fond of the city as there is really nothing going on there or at least nothing that is of interest to me.

 ### [Amsterdam](http://www.wikiwand.com/en/Amsterdam)
 - Visited it quite a few times and loved it.